-McKee, writing for the court, said Castellanos’ conjunctive reading of the statute “appears, at first glance, to be correct.”
+McKee, writing for the court in the Dec.
+7 decision, said Castellanos’ conjunctive reading of the statute “appears, at first glance, to be correct.”
 But that literal reading of the statute contradicts the underlying principles of the Hague Convention and ICARA and “produces a patently absurd result,” McKee wrote.

 The broader context suggests the statute’s use of the word “and” is misleading insofar as it says Congress intended that both prongs be satisfied, the court said.